OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 This is more true for the interpreted languages JavaScript and Python than for Java and Processing, but still an improvement either way.
-But the biggest effect that we see in the table is that Python takes over 100 times as long to execute the same program as Java.
+But the biggest effect that we see is that Python takes over 100 times as long to execute the same program as Java.

-Lines 3 and 4 of the table illustrate how some languages have peculiarities that it pays to be aware of.
+Some languages have peculiarities that it pays to be aware of.
 It turns out that there is a big difference in JavaScript between using ``i < n`` or ``i != n`` to test termination of a loop.